TusharPachouri/Email-Sender/README.md

 ```
 cd Server
 ```

 ```
 npm i
 ```

-### Replace the .env.example with .env file and Enter Your own Credentials
+### Replace the example env with .env file and Enter Your own Credentials

 ## Now run Yarn Server and Node Server
 ### Run yarn server when in main directory and Node Server when in Server Directory
 ```
 yarn dev
 ```
 ```
 Node index.js